 21. Although not relevant for the purposes of Division 394, a Grower (as described in paragraphs 4 to 7 of this Ruling) who will stay in the Project until it is completed will be considered to be carrying on a business of primary production.
-Such Growers who are individuals will be subject to the operation of Division 35 of the ITAA 1997 (see paragraphs 41 to 44 and 145 to 151 of this Ruling).
+Such Growers who are individuals will be subject to the operation of Division 35 (see paragraphs 41 to 44 and 151 to 157 of this Ruling).

-Concessions for 'small business entities'3
+Concessions for 'small business entities'